mongodb/docs/source/includes/steps-migrate-push-c2c.rst

       d.
 When you are ready to redirect writes to the destination {+cluster+} in |service|:

-         1. Use the destination {+cluster+}'s connection string to connect to your application.
+         i.
+Use the destination {+cluster+}'s connection string to connect to your application.
-         2. Confirm that your application is working with the destination |service| {+cluster+}.
+         #.
+Confirm that your application is working with the destination |service| {+cluster+}.
+         #.
+Verify that your data is transferred to the destination {+cluster+}
+            by comparing document counts and running hash comparisons.
+            To learn more, see |c2c-verification|.
+         #.
+Resume writes to the destination {+cluster+}.

       |service| performs these actions to complete the process:

       - Removes the MongoDB live migration server subnets from the IP access list on the destination {+cluster+}.
       - Removes the database user that live migration used to import data to the destination {+cluster+}.
       - Marks the migration process as complete.